arackcheev/master/blocknetdxTESTLOGTRACKER.md

  * See log below:

 #### Possible Solution(s):
- * Error code: ...  possibly user configuration parameter error
+ * User configuration parameter error

 #### Dev Feedback/Status Update:

-*
+ * Contacted DYN/SEQ source to see if we can get assitance on SEQ.
+Possibly SEQ isn't CLTV but DYN is?

 ## BitBay [BAY]